PR77/A500_ACCEL_RAM_IDE-Rev-2/README.md

 My design goals for the Rev 2 design were to:

 1. Use a larger CPLD to contain all the logic (and more) from Rev 1.
-2. Support up to 40MHz without 0 Waitstates.
+2. Support up to 40MHz with 0 Waitstates.
 3. Support IDE.device (credit to MHeinrichs https://github.com/MHeinrichs) for a simple and quick IDE interface.
 4. Have a SPI interface / SPI Flash for available to eventually support Flash based Kickstarts.